What difficulties can CBT and/or CFT help with?

 Are you a confidential service?

-As a Cognitive Behavioural Therapist I am bound by the code of ethics of my professional body the BABCP, as well as other regulatory bodies including the Information Commissioner’s Office (ICO).
-Therefore you can be confident that all information is kept confidential and stored securely within my service.
-I have a supervisor (who is also BABCP accredited) with whom I discuss my client work as part of best practice; however client details are anonymised as far as reasonably possible.
+As a BABCP Accredited Cognitive Behavioural Therapist I am bound by the code of ethics of my professional body (BABCP), and the Information Commissioner’s Office (ICO).
+Therefore, you can be confident that all information is kept confidential and stored securely within my service.
+I have a supervisor (who is also BABCP accredited) with whom I discuss my client work as part of best practice, however client details are anonymised as far as reasonably possible.

-There are limitations to the confidentiality policy.
-Where I have concerns that either you or someone else is at risk of harm or your or their wellbeing is significantly impacted I may need to access the support of other organisations for example your GP, Community Mental Health Teams, Adult or Children’s Social Care.
+To maintain safe therapeutic sessions, there are some limitations to the confidentiality agreement.
+In the instance where I have immediate concerns surrounding you or someone else’s wellbeing and you or they are at risk of harm, we may need to access the support of other individuals or organisations.
+For example this might include your GP, Community Mental Health Teams, Adult or Children’s Social Care.
 Should this arise in sessions we would discuss what action, if any, we would need to take.